Some approaches used to overcome overestimation in Deep Reinforcement Learning algorithms: Hill climbing algorithm with adaptive noise

-{\it Hill-Climbing} is a simple gradient-free algorithm.
-We try to climb to the top of the curve by only changing the arguments of the target function $G_0$ using a certain {\it adaptive noise}.
-The argument of $G_0$ is the weight matrix determining the neural network that underlies in our model.
+Hill climbing is a simple gradient-free algorithm.
+We try to climb to the top of a curve by only changing the arguments of the target function $G_0$ using a certain {\it adaptive noise}.
+The argument of $G_0$ is a weight matrix for determining the neural network that underlies our model.